AdMoR/admor.github.io/_posts/2020-02-23-Personal notes on transformers for NLP.markdown

 Here are some insights on what can be done to save on your AWS bill :

 - Bag of words models remain relatively comptetitve according to this [study](https://arxiv.org/pdf/1806.06259.pdf).
-When little data is available, they are a solution easy to implement.
+When little data is available, they are a more than satisfactory solution and easy to implement.

 - [Distillation](https://arxiv.org/abs/1910.01108) can help to reduce the model size and improve the inference speed, while keeping most of the performance.